SelectUSA/website/_posts/2015-01-27-why-select-usa.md

 **Competitive Investment and Business Climate**

-The stable U.S. government and business climate have lead to the United States topping the 2015 [A.T.
+The stable U.S. government and business climate have led to the United States topping the 2015 [A.T.
 Kearney Foreign Direct Investment Confidence Index](https://www.atkearney.com/research-studies/foreign-direct-investment-confidence-index/2015) for the third year in a row.&nbsp; Indeed, the United States is the world’s most attractive market for venture capital and private equity funding.&nbsp; ([Ernst &amp; Young&nbsp;and IESE Business School’s 2014 Global Venture Capital and Private Equity Country Attractiveness Index](http://blog.iese.edu/vcpeindex/).)

 Among countries with more than 10 million people, the United States is consistently ranked among the best in the world for its overall competitiveness (World Economic Forum, _[Global Competitiveness Report 2014-15](http://www.weforum.org/reports/global-competitiveness-report-2014-2015)_), as well as for its overall “ease of doing business.”&nbsp; ([World Bank, _Doing Business 2015_](http://www.doingbusiness.org/reports/global-reports/doing-business-2015).)